Khwe language: Click consonants

 Khoe click inventories generally combine four anterior constrictions types with nine to eleven anterior constrictions.
 The exact size of the click inventory in Khwe is unclear.
-Köhler established an inventory of 36 click phonemes, from combinations of four influxes /ǀ ǂ !! ǁ/, and nine effluxes, as well as a borrowed voiced alveolar click, ⟨ǃ̬⟩.
+Köhler established an inventory of 36 click phonemes, from combinations of four influxes /ǀ ǂ ǃ ǁ/, and nine effluxes (only five on the alveolar), as well as a borrowed voiced alveolar click, /ǃᶢ/.
 Khwe is the only language to have a pre-nasalized voiced click.

 Tones

 There are three tones in Khwe: high /V́/, mid /V̄/, low /V̀/.
 Long vowels and diphthongs have eight tones (missing only *mid–low as a combination).

 Morphology

 Khwe is a suffixing language, and thus has a rich inventory of head-marking suffixes on nouns and verbs.
 Verbs take tense-aspect-mood suffixes (TAMs), marking for causative, applicative, comitative, locative, passive, reflexive and reciprocal.
 Nouns are marked with person-gender-number suffixes (PGNs).
 Gender division in Khwe is based on sex, and is expressed by PGNs, with gender being marked even in first-person dual and plural.

 Negation in Khwe is indicated with the clause-final negative particle vé, which can be used to indicate non-occurrence of an event, non-equation between entities, and the non-possession of an entity.
 The post-verbal particle tí can also be used, although its application is limited to prohibitive functions, such as negative imperatives and the negative hortative and jussive constructions, in which vé can also be used.